Tastaturtaste/matlab-sys/README.md

     prhs: *const *const mxArray,
 )
 ```
-After building it can simply be renamed into a *.mexw64 for windows or a *.mexa64 for linux.
+After building the build artifact can simply be renamed into a *.mexw64 for windows or a *.mexa64 for linux, where the filename is the name of the function callable in Matlab.

 ## Features
 ### separate-complex